 1996 – The first-ever World Jiu-Jitsu Championship, or “Mundials,” is held in Rio de Janeiro.
 Liborio enters, choosing to compete in a heavier weight division than his own.
 He wins the gold medal, defeating a much larger opponent, and is also awarded the prize for Most Technical Black Belt.

 2000 – Liborio and several teammates found Brazilian Top Team (BTT), an MMA gym specializing in Brazilian jiu-jitsu.

 2001 – Leaving BTT in the capable hands of its cofounders, Liborio moves to the United States, where he founds American Top Team.

 2017 – Liborio makes the decision to retire from the MMA industry.
-Following the footsteps of his predecessors, he makes the move to bring a new direction and new level to the martial arts, and creates Liborio World Class Martial Arts.
+Following the footsteps of his predecessors, he makes the move to bring a new direction and new level to the martial arts, and creates Liborio Martial Arts Nation.